How to navigate multiple interpleaders to get the best results

 Matt Meyerkord, Esq., Meyerkord, Russell & Hergott//

 Interpleaders under Missouri’s R.S.Mo. § 507.060 are powerful tools for insurers, and minefields for plaintiff attorneys.
-In a recent case involving mass injuries and multiple insurers, I found myself navigating not one, but three interpleaders while trying to preserve value for my client.
+In a recent truck crash case involving mass injuries and multiple insurers, I found myself navigating not one, but three interpleaders while trying to preserve value for my client.

 I represented the passenger in a pickup that was hit head-on by a dump truck on an interstate in Kansas City.
 The dump truck’s front driver side tire blew out, causing it to cross the median into oncoming traffic.
 The lawsuits that followed were consolidated into one case and led to three interpleaders.